ArnavKoshy/GM2-OptogeneticControl/README.md

 For information about our light distribution model, see [Modelling](Modelling/)

 For information about the final lighting rig design to light a bioreactor, see [Lighting Rig](Lighting%20Rig/)

+For Alexandre: A list of handover documentation we've each individually contributed to is available in [Individual handover notes](Individual Handover Notes.md)